djpublic/stackai-file-picker/README.md

 5. Trigger the sync process by calling GET /knowledge_bases/sync/trigger/{id}.
 6. Invalidate queries so the UI can refetch

+## Usage of AI

+The challenge don't mention if it's allowed to use AI or not.
+I think it's important to mention how it was used in this project.

+- To setup jest environment
+- To help me with some questions here and there
+- To understand some ideas I had in mind.
+- To write some boring parts of the README

+Overall, I avoided using AI to code, because the code quality is REALLY REALLY bad with new projects with proper project rules, etc, based on my past experiences.
+Code quality is good with AI when you have a well-defined project.

+You can ask me more about AI usage during an interview.

 ## Overall Comment

 I had some hard time to focus and do everything I wanted for this project.
-I do think I am a great fit for the Stack the team is working on, and I can show more of my work if you need extra meetings, system design meetings, etc.
+I do think I am a great fit for the Stack AI team, and I can show more of my work if you need extra meetings, system design meetings, etc.

 The codebase is organized, and it's spread into smaller components, but like I said in the known-issues, there are room for improvement, as everything in life :).